 Notes

-1 This is a compilation of the Taxi Regulations 1995 and includes the amendments made by the other written laws referred to in the following table.
+1 This reprint is a compilation as at 25 May 2007 of the Taxi Regulations 1995 and includes the amendments made by the other written laws referred to in the following table.
 The table also contains information about any reprint.

 Compilation table